DMRGSCF¶

 (CASSCF with DMRG as the active space solver).

-One should first install the pyscf extension called dmrgscf
+One also needs to install the pyscf extension called dmrgscf

 , which can be obtained from